-We'll notify you each hour that your application error send rate hits the spike protection rate (e.g., your application is sending more data to Raygun than what spike protection is allowing).
+We'll notify you every two hours that your application error send rate hits the spike protection rate (e.g. your application is sending more data to Raygun than what spike protection is allowing).

 If you find spike protection emails too noisy, you can turn off the spike protection email but still have the feature enabled.

 You can learn more about how to adjust the notifications for spike protection in our Notifications documentation.

 Plan owners can not turn off spike protection email notifications.
 As the owner of the account it is important that you are aware of spikes that may impact your usage billing.

 What actions should I take when I receive a spike protection email?

 Raygun has a usage-based billing model, this means we bill by the number of errors that we process.
 Spike protection gives you a strong indication that you are sending more errors for us to process than your 24-hour average and therefore you may also incur additional usage charges.